Training & Education

 PhD in Psychology with a Specialization in Consciousness, Spirituality, and Integrative Health: Saybrook University (In Progress)

 Before starting my private practice in 2017, I interned for 2 years with Dino Di Donato at the Market St. Center for Psychotherapy.
 During this time, I also began advanced clinical training in Acceptance and Commitment Therapy (ACT).
 I studied and consulted for a year with Dr. Robyn Walser, an expert trainer in ACT.
-I currently meet monthly with an ACT peer consultation group.
+Now I meet monthly with an ACT peer consultation group.

 *Lesbian, Gay, Bisexual, Transgender, Queer, and others who identify as gender or sexual minorities